John Manning (rugby league): Acting career

-After retiring from rugby league, Manning moved to Sydney where he studied at the National Institute of Dramatic Arts.
+After retiring from rugby league, Manning moved to Sydney where he studied at the National Institute of Dramatic Art.
 He has gone on to have roles in a number of Australian television series, including Tricky Business and Home and Away, and the film Terminus.

 Radio career

 In 2021, Manning returned to Australia and his hometown Mackay, where he began hosting the Saturday breakfast program on ABC Tropical North.